 28) When the resistance connected to this source is 1.2Ω, the current is (a) 20A (b) 0.02A (c) 26.4A.

 29) If the resistance is changed to 12Ω ( increased by a factor of 10), the current (a) also increases by a factor of 10 to 200A (b) decreases by a factor of 10 to 2.0A (c) remains unchanged.

 Running electric current through a wire is similar to running water in a pipeline.
-The longer the pipe, the smaller its cross-sectional area, and the rougher it is inside, the more difficult is and the more forceful must the pushing of water through the pipe be.
-An electric wire acts in a similar manner.
-The greater its length, L, the smaller its cross-sectional area, A, and the greater its resistivity, ρ, the higher its electric resistance, R, is and it takes a greater voltage to push a higher current through it.
+The longer the pipe, the smaller its cross-sectional area, and the rougher it is inside, the more difficult it is to run water through it, and the more forceful must the pushing of water through the pipe be.
+An electric wire acts in a similar manner for the motion of electric current in it.
+The greater its length L, the smaller its cross-sectional area A, and the greater its resistivity ρ, the higher its electric resistance R is and it takes a greater voltage to push a certain current through it.
 The dependence of R on L, A, and ρ is given in the following formula:

 Aluminum 2.82 x 10-8

 Iron 10 x 10-8

 Nickel 7.8 x 10-8